cloudControl/documentation/Guides/PHP/Zend Framework 1.11.md

         master
         * testing

-I am using the application name ``cloudcontroldlzf`` in this example.
+I am using the application name ``dotcloudzf`` in this example.
 You will of course have to use some different name.
 Now, we need to make our first deployment of both branches to the dotCloud platform.
 To do this we checkout the master branch, create the application in our dotCloud account and push and deploy both deployments.
 By running the following commands, this will all be done:

     // switch to the master branch
     git checkout master

     // create the application
-    dcapp cloudcontroldlzf create php
+    dcapp dotcloudzf create php

     // deploy the default branch
-    dcapp cloudcontroldlzf/default push
+    dcapp dotcloudzf/default push
-    dcapp cloudcontroldlzf/default deploy
+    dcapp dotcloudzf/default deploy

     // deploy the testing branch
-    dcapp cloudcontroldlzf/testing push
+    dcapp dotcloudzf/testing push
-    dcapp cloudcontroldlzf/testing deploy
+    dcapp dotcloudzf/testing deploy

 You'll see output similar to the following:

-    $ dcapp cloudcontroldlzf/testing push
+    $ dcapp dotcloudzf/testing push
     Total 0 (delta 0), reused 0 (delta 0)

     >> Receiving push